-Berlin today is like the nuclear fuel rod of a great nation, and no tour of Germany is complete without a look at its historic and reunited capital.
-It’s vibrant with youth, energy, and an anything-goes-and-anything’s-possible buzz.
-As you enjoy the thrill of walking over what was the Wall and through the well-patched Brandenburg Gate, it’s clear that history is not contained in some book; it’s an exciting story in which we play a part.
+Berlin today is the nuclear fuel rod of a great nation, and no tour of Germany is complete without a look at its historic and reunited capital.
+It's vibrant with youth, energy, and an anything-goes-and-anything's-possible buzz.
+As you walk over what was the Wall and through the well-patched Brandenburg Gate, it's clear that history is not contained in some book; it's an exciting story in which we play a part.
 In Berlin, the fine line between history and current events is excitingly blurry.
 Even non-historians find Berlin captivating, lively, fun-loving, all-around enjoyable — and easy on the budget.
-Explore the fun and funky neighborhoods emerging in the former East, packed with creative eateries and boutiques trying to one-up each other.
-Peruse the city’s world-class museums, then go for a pedal along the Spree riverfront before sitting down to nurse a stein of brew or dive into a cheap Currywurst.
-On the outskirts of town, at Potsdam, glide like a swan through the opulent halls of an imperial palace or, at Oranienburg, ponder the darkest chapter of this nation’s past at the Sachsenhausen Concentration Camp Memorial.
+Explore the fun and funky neighborhoods in the former East, packed with creative eateries and boutiques trying to one-up each other.
+Peruse the city's world-class museums, then pedal along the Spree riverfront before sitting down to nurse a stein of brew or dive into a cheap Currywurst.

 At a Glance

 ▲▲▲ German History Museum The ultimate swing through Germany's tumultuous story.

 ▲▲▲ Pergamon Museum World-class museum of classical antiquities on Museum Island, partially closed through 2019 (including its famous Pergamon Altar).

 ▲▲▲ Reichstag Germany's historic parliament building, topped with a striking modern dome you can climb (reservations required).

 ▲▲▲ Brandenburg Gate One of Berlin's most famous landmarks, a massive columned gateway, at the former border of East and West.